As we all know, the best way to learn something is to get your hand on it, make mistakes and learn from them.

 In the merest form, let’s see how the formula retrieved the Math score of David.

 First of all, it searches through the first column (or leftmost column) of the lookup table to find the name, David.

-Once it spots the name in the list, it started counting to the right, up to the fourth column (which is the Math column), and retrieve the score from the cell that corresponds to the name David.
+Once it spots the name in the list, it started counting to the right, up to the fourth column (which is the Math column), and retrieves the score from the cell that corresponds to the name David.

 VLOOKUP FORMULA FACTS: By default, VLOOKUP can only look in the leftmost column of the lookup table.
 For instance, if you select a table and want to look in the second or third column, VLOOKUP cannot handle that.
 To avoid complications, always try and bring the lookup column first when preparing your data for VLOOKUP.

 You can tweak the same formula to retrieve any student’s score for any course.